SrijanBadhya/Debsoc/Running the PES Debsoc.md

 It's not easy or quick.
 For 2 years I hadn’t felt like a true debater.
 In my head, my seniors were the ones who were debaters, and I wasn't in their vicinity.

 But to my surprise, I see signs of this in a few first years now.
 I see them talking about the club in such a possessive way.
 I see Debsoc being such a natural part of their weekly routine.
-They talk about their future in the debsoc without uncertainty.
+They talk about their future in the soc without uncertainty.
 It's lovely.

 When something is a part of your identity, you no longer feel like you're making an effort to change yourself, because this already is your natural state.